There is one parenting struggle I would gladly live without. You could remove it from my life and I would not care, but I would definitely notice.

-Still, there is enough conflict, trouble, frustration in my household, that I know what this strangers sees isn’t static, and a lot of the good he sees exists because of a LOT of hard work.
+Still, there is enough conflict, trouble, frustration in my household, that I know what this stranger sees isn’t static, and a lot of the good he sees exists because of a LOT of hard work.

 As one of my kids so aptly stated: Mom is the marmalade; we’re the pieces of bread.
-(What mom really is: an unpaid counsellor…if only I could run the tab at $150 an hour).
+(What mom really is: an unpaid counselor…if only I could run the tab at $150 an hour).

 Perhaps my kids tattle because I actually listen to them.